odin-detector/odin-data/frameProcessor/README.md

 - fr\_release\_cnxn : The ZeroMQ endpoint for notification of released shared memory buffers.
 - fr\_ready\_cnxn : The ZeroMQ endpoint for receiving notification of ready shared memory buffers.
-- fr\_shared\_mem : The name of the shared memory buffer allocation (allocated by the framereceiver).
+- fr\_shared\_mem : The name of the shared memory buffer allocation (allocated by the FrameReceiver).

-When the filewriter receives the message above, the FileWriterController class creates an instance of the SharedMemoryController and SharedMemoryParser classes.
+When the FrameProcessor receives the message above, the FileWriterController class creates an instance of the SharedMemoryController and SharedMemoryParser classes.
 The SharedMemoryParser take the name of the shared memory buffer as a parameter and opens the buffer ready for use within the application.
 The SharedMemoryController sets up the two ZeroMQ IPC channels, registering them with the IPC reactor, and keeps a pointer to the SharedMemoryParser.
-The filewriter is now ready to accept incoming frames from the framereceiver (or any other client that conforms to the Buffer Transfer API described below).
+The FrameProcessor is now ready to accept incoming frames from the FrameReceiver (or any other client that conforms to the Buffer Transfer API described below).

 ### Frame Processing

-To inform the filewriter that a new frame is ready for processing an IpcMessage containing the details of the frame should be published on the IpcChannel that the filewriter is listening on.
+To inform the FrameProcessor that a new frame is ready for processing an IpcMessage containing the details of the frame should be published on the IpcChannel that the FrameProcessor is listening on.
 An example message is presented below.

 ```json
 {